Estimators work out how much it will cost for a company to supply products and services to its clients.

 Some jobs involve working at heights from ladders, scaffolding or suspended cradles.

-At the start of a job, you'll help to prepare the site - putting up huts, unloading and storing building materials and setting up ladders and scaffolding.
+At the start of a job, you will help to prepare the site - putting up huts, unloading and storing building materials and setting up ladders and scaffolding.
 Much of this will be hard physical work.

 Once work gets underway, your day-to-day tasks may include: